aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 [![](images/user_guide/07/bella38_f13.png)](images/user_guide/07/bella38_f13.png)

-The “View vote” panel tells you more detailed information about the status of a vote, such as:
+!!! info "The “View vote” panel tells you more detailed information about the status of a vote, such as"

-- Time remaining: how much time is left until the vote closes, should no other votes cast cause the vote to automatically pass.
+    - **Time remaining**: how much time is left until the vote closes, should no other votes cast cause the vote to automatically pass.

-- Total support: what percent of the total token supply is needed to vote “yes” for the vote to be valid, and what percent of the total token supply has voted “yes” so far.
+    - **Total support**: what percent of the total token supply is needed to vote “yes” for the vote to be valid, and what percent of the total token supply has voted “yes” so far.

-- The question being voted on.
+    - **The question being voted on**.

-- What entity created the vote.
+    - **What entity created the vote**.

-- Current votes: what percent of voters are required to vote “yes” for the vote to pass, what percent of voters and how many tokens have voted “yes”, and what percent of voters and how many tokens have voted “no”.
+    - **Current votes**: what percent of voters are required to vote “yes” for the vote to pass, what percent of voters and how many tokens have voted “yes”, and what percent of voters and how many tokens have voted “no”.

-- If you have not yet cast your vote, buttons for voting “yes” or “no”.
+    - **If you have not yet cast your vote**, buttons for voting “yes” or “no”.

-- If you have already voted, a button for changing your vote.
+    - **If you have already voted**, a button for changing your vote.

-- How much voting power your vote will have based on your token balance at the beginning of the vote, along with a link to the block that the vote snapshot was taken from.
+    - **How much voting power** your vote will have based on your token balance at the beginning of the vote, along with a link to the block that the vote snapshot was taken from.

 #### 3.3.2 Past votes